gar-codespace/QuickKeys-for-TrainPlayer/README.md

 ### TurnTable version 2
 This component extends TrainPlayers control of turntables and transfer tables.
 By using the keyboard, a turntables bridge can easily be aligned to any stall or approach track.
 ### JobTimer version 1
-This script starts when a user begins switching and ends when the switching event is completed.
-It originated as a companion script to John Allen's Time Saver switching puzzle, but is generalized to accompany other switching puzzles as well.
+This script is started when a user begins switching and is ended when the switching event is completed.
+Both total moves and total time are scored.
+It originated as a companion script to John Allen's Time Saver switching puzzle.
 ### Web sites
 [TrainPlayer](http://trainplayer.com/)
 [JMRI Operations Pro](https://www.jmri.org/help/en/package/jmri/jmrit/operations/Operations.shtml)